scipy-conference/scipy_proceedings/papers/konstantinos_ntatsis/itkelastix.rst

 ------------------------------------
 ITK Transforms
 ++++++++++++++
 In addition to the fact that ``elastix`` is based on ITK, there is an ongoing effort to increase the compatibility between the two libraries even further.
 One particular example is the Transform classes.
-In the following example, we show that ITK transforms can be used directly by ``transformix``:
+In the following example, we show that ITK Transforms can be used directly by ``transformix``:

 .. code-block:: python